Resume as a Killer App: 7 Rules that Produce Interviews

 Developers have to follow tight coding rules when they create a killer app.
 Similarly, there are rules to follow if you want your resume to bring in interviews and job offers.
 Let’s look at 7 Rules for writing a killer app resume that will get an interview.

 Resume Rule #1: Think and Write Strategically

 Your goal isn’t just to “get a job.”
 It’s to get this job.
 Employers are looking for specific skills and you don’t want to work for just any company.
 You should be seeking out organizations and positions that are a tight fit with your interests and experience.
 Do the research, make contacts, and craft your resume to show how your capabilities and accomplishments will benefit the company you’re targeting.
-This will help you get an interview.
+Following these tips will help you rehearse for a successful interview.

 Resume Rule #2: Customize Every Resume

 The days of blanketing the community with cookie cutter resumes are long gone.
 You must tailor each resume to meet the qualifications of the positions you seek.
 Read the job posts carefully and customize your resume to show how your competencies and accomplishments make you the best choice.

 You’ll want to “key in” on the keywords for a couple of reasons.
 First, keywords are a great indicator of the search terms that are plugged into the Applicant Tracking Systems (ATS) of the companies that you’re pursuing.
 You have to get past the sorts of the ATS machines before a human looks at your resume.

 A more important reason to analyze the keywords is to define exactly how your accomplishments fit the qualifications.
 Mapping keywords to your accomplishments is a good way to align your resume with the attributes that the hiring company desires.
 Incorporating job description keywords into your accomplishment descriptions signals employers that you’re a close match, using their own words.